MadRoosterCro/modern_javascript_sandbox/4-type-conversion/README.md

 As I mentioned, we will be mentioning some new syntax as we progress.

+## Quoting styles

 Let's continue with quoting styles since we've mentioned it above.

+There are 2 quoting styles in JavaScript
+(_3 actually, but let's leave backticks `` for later_)

+For now let's focus on the main 2 quoting styles:

+- single `''`
+- and double quotes`""`

+Both of them are used to represent a string n JavaScript.